practice / samples:

 Ars Moriendi, Farewell Ceremony, 2022

 A ceremonial last farewell of such obstacles is a first important step towards taking a more active role in the coming transition.
-So, when a person or organization has reached a decision to let go of something, Ars Moriendi is there to arrange unique, dignified and memorable farewell ceremonies in order to facilitate the process.
-The bureau’s product portfolio also includes grief processing, as well as consulting services on parting management, system and institution liquidation, and – when called upon – palliative care for institutions.
+So, when a person or organization has reached a decision to let go of something, Ars Moriendi can help arrange unique, dignified and memorable farewell ceremonies in order to facilitate the process.
+The Farewell bureau’s product portfolio also includes grief processing, consulting services on closure management, system and institution liquidation, and – when called upon – specialized palliative care for institutions.

 Ars Moriendi, Transport Van, 2022